South Africa Pet Passport & Import Regulations

 There will be quarantine imposed on your dog when entering South Africa unless entering from certain countries.
 Unless otherwise stated, the regulations below apply to domestic dogs and cats only.
 Owners of other pets should refer to item 11.

-- All pets entering South Africa must be microchipped with a 15 digit ISO pet microchip.
+All pet dogs and cats entering South Africa must be microchipped with a 15 digit ISO pet microchip.
 If your pet's microchip is not ISO 11784/11785 compliant, you can bring your own microchip scanner.

-- A USDA or CFIA licensed veterinarian will complete the Veterinary Certificate for South Africa for endorsement by the USDA or CFIA if traveling from the United States or Canada.
+Within 10 days of entry, a licensed veterinarian will complete the Veterinary Certificate for South Africa.
+If traveling from the United States or Canada, the veterinary certificate must be completed by a USDA-accredited veterinarian for endorsement by the USDA if traveling from the United States.
 If you are traveling from another country, the Governing Authority from your country responsible for the import and export of animals should endorse the forms.

 Upon arrival in South Africa, you will present the Veterinary Certificate and the approved Import Permit to the quarantine officer.
 Cats with the original versions of a properly completed Import Permit and Veterinary Health Certificate will not be subject to quarantine.